Accommodation

 Useful information on accommodation in Germany

-• Very often in rental agreements, a one-time deposit equivalent to two months’ rent is required; this deposit will be refunded when the flat is vacated in good condition.
+• Very often in rental agreements, a one-time deposit equivalent to two months’ rent is required.
+It has to be paid after moving in, not earlier.
+This deposit will be refunded when the flat is vacated in good condition.

-• Unless it states that an apartment is furnished or partly furnished in the advertisement, you must assume that the accommodation will not include any equipment or furniture.
+• Unless it states that an apartment is furnished or partly furnished in the advertisement, you must assume that the accommodation will not include any equipment or furniture (not even kitchen appliances).

 • The charge for electricity is not included in the additional costs and must be paid to the electricity provider directly.